-COL Mark Armstrong has served in the Army Reserve for over 29 years and has operational experience on Operation Catalyst (Iraq 2007), Operation QLD Flood Assist (Brisbane 2011) and as Commander Joint Task Group 629.3 on Operation COVID-19 Assist (Brisbane 2020).
-He is a full-time Command and Staff Course graduate and was the Commanding Officer/Chief Instructor of the Queensland University Regiment.
-He is currently posted as the Deputy Commander of 11 Brigade.
+Colonel Mark Armstrong has served in the Army Reserve for over 28 years and has operational experience on Operation Catalyst (Iraq 2007) and Operation QLD Flood Assist (Brisbane 2011).
+He is full-time Command and Staff Course graduate and was the Commanding Officer/Chief Instructor of the Queensland University Regiment.
+He is currently posted to Headquarters 1st Division.